agr505/MovieRevenuePredictionMachineLearningProject/README.md

 <p align="center">
   <img src="PrithviCodes/plots/Line_chart_C_f1score.png" >
 </p>
+C is the regularization parameter.
+C affects the complexity of the decision rule assigning penalties for the misclassifying of data points.
+When C is small, the Support Vector Machine classifier is more tolerant of misclassifying data points.
+The classifier will have high bias, low variance.
+When C is large, the classifier is very intolerant to the misclassification of data points.
+It has low bias, high variance.
+As seen in our F1-score vs C-hyperparameter plot for classification of data points within a $300 million revenue interval,  the model has a F1 score of 0.8094 when it has a C value of 1.
+This is thus the optimal value for C from our hyperparameter tuning process.
+When C is increased higher than 1, the increase in regularization leads to a decrease in model performance.
 <p align="center">
   <img src="PrithviCodes/plots/Line_chart_gamma_f1score.png" >
 </p>
+Gamma, the kernel coefficient, affects the spread of the kernel and thus affecting the decision boundary.
+When Gamma is low, the curve of the decision boundary is low.
+When Gamma is high, the curve of the decision boundary is high.
+As seen in our F1-score vs Gamma-hyperparameter plot for classification of data points within a $300 million revenue interval,  the model has a F1 score of 0.8443 when it has a Gamma value of 1e-9.
+As we increase the value of Gamma, the curve of the decision boundary increases.
+The model begins to decrease in performance.

 We have plotted our depicted our SVM classification results for both bin sizes below:
 <p align="center">